codezenn/echo-iris/README.md

 # Echo IRIS

-A voice-interactive AI agent on a mini-Jeep platform.
+A voice interactive AI agent on a mini-Jeep platform.
 Built for ECE 202 at Colorado State University, Spring 2026.
 This is the end-of-semester archive of the Group 35 deliverable.